STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Preliminaries

 \subsection{Group Relative Policy Optimization (GRPO)}

-We briefly review Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, which estimates advantages without an explicit value function.
-For each prompt $\bm{x}$, GRPO samples a group of $G$ output sequences $\{\bm{y}_1, \dots, \bm{y}_G\}$ from a behavior policy $\pi_{\theta_{\mathrm{old}}}$.
-The optimization objective, which eliminates the directly imposed KL penalty term, is defined as the average clipped surrogate loss over the group:
+We briefly review Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, which estimates advantages without relying on an explicit value function.
+For each prompt $\bm{x}$, GRPO samples a group of $G$ output sequences $\{\bm{y}_1, \dots, \bm{y}_G\}$ from a reference behavior policy $\pi_{\theta_{\mathrm{old}}}$.
+The optimization objective is defined as the average clipped surrogate loss over the sampled group:

-where $\rho_{i,t}(\theta)$ is the importance sampling ratio.
-Since rewards are assigned at the sequence level, all tokens within the same sequence share a common training signal $\hat{A}_i$, which is computed by normalizing the sequence reward across samples in the same group.
+where $\rho_{i,t}(\theta)$ is the importance sampling ratio and $\hat{A}_i$ is the sequence-level advantage signal, derived by standardizing the reward across the $G$ samples within the group.
+The $\pi_\mathrm{ref}$ serves as the reference policy, and $\beta$ is the scaling coefficient.